solidusio/solidus/guides/promotions/promotion-rules.md

 ## Eligibility

-Note that whenever an order, line item, or shipment with a promotion adjustment on it is updated, the [eligibility][eligibility] of the promotion is re-checked and the promotion actions are re-applied.
+Note that whenever an order, line item, or shipment with a promotion adjustment on it is updated, the [eligibility][eligibility] of the promotion is re-checked, and the adjustment is recalculated if necessary.

 [eligibility]: overview.md#eligibility